Their Future is Now!

 Children grades Pre-K to 6th are guided through all activities by the same leader for two or more years, providing continuity and stability.
 Over 50% of leadership services are provided by volunteers who donate an average of 22 hours per week, reflecting a year around commitment to youth.

-Program offerings currently take place daily after-school and on Saturdays at our centers in Arcadia, Covina and Upland.
+Program offerings currently take place daily after-school and on Saturdays at our centers in Irwindale, Covina, Upland and Rio Hondo Prep in Arcadia.
 Our service area stretches from Pasadena to Upland, roughly between the 10 Freeway and the Foothills.

 We operate on a minimal fee structure and are funded by a contribution plan, where families are allowed to participate fully regardless of funds contributed.
 Member families represent a wide socio-economic spread, and ethnic diversity closely reflects the communities we serve.